meshtastic/firmware/README.md

 2. Install "pip".
 Pip is the python package manager we use to get the esptool installer app.
 Instructions [here](https://www.makeuseof.com/tag/install-pip-for-python/).
 3. Run "pip install --upgrade esptool" to get esptool installed on your machine
 4. Connect your radio to your USB port
 5. Confirm that your device is talking to your PC by running "esptool.py chip_id".
+The Heltec build also works on the TTGO LORA32 radio.
 You should see something like:
 ```
 mydir$ esptool.py chip_id
 esptool.py v2.6